arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 options, or objects to specify options for the fields.

 @RESTSTRUCT{name,post_api_index_inverted_fields,string,required,}
 An attribute path.
-The `.` character denotes nested fields.
+The `.` character denotes sub-attributes.

 @RESTSTRUCT{analyzer,post_api_index_inverted_fields,string,optional,}
 The name of an Analyzer to use for this field.